lugalu/SwiftDithering/README.md

 <br>

 ## Usage
-To use the library you will have some access points based on UIImages
+To use the library you will have some access points based on UIImages and CIFilter

+CPU:
 ```Swift
 import SwiftDithering